noahwagner04/Meridian59_Tools/roo2obj/README.md

 ```
 When finished, the script should output a directory called "textures" in the same directory.
 ## Importing into Blender
+The exported OBJ has some quirks: the units are very large, the forward axis is Y, the up axis is Z, and the orientation is mirrored compared to how the ROO file appears in-game.
+To get it looking correct in Blender:
+- Drag and drop the OBJ into Blender.
+- In the import menu, set the scale to around **0.001**.
+- Set **Y** as the forward axis and **Z** as the up axis, then press *Import*.
+- In the object properties, set **Scale X** to negative (this flips the model).
+- Switch to the *Scripting* tab, create a new script, and paste in the contents of `scripts/blender_fixes.py`.
+Run the script.
-There are some visual issues when directly importing the OBJ files in Blender.
-To fix this, open the Scripts tab and copy the code from ```scripts/blender_fixes.py```, and run it.
-The script adjusts materials with transparency so they render properly, switches texture sampling to nearest neighbor for a sharper pixelated look, and enables backface culling.
+The python script adjusts materials with transparency so they render properly, switches texture sampling to nearest neighbor for a sharper pixelated look, and enables backface culling.
+## Notes on Textures
+If textures fail to render, it’s usually because the paths in the generated MTL file don’t match the actual texture directory.
+The MTL expects texture paths to be relative to the OBJ file, so Blender may fail to find them if the directory structure isn’t aligned.

+This workaround is only meant for viewing or exporting in Blender and shouldn’t be used for distribution.
+A better long-term solution is to export to a modern format like glTF (which supports embedded textures), or to ensure the MTL file uses correct relative paths.